 How about starting with taking a bath in the well-known Blue Lagoon, surely one of a kind wonder of the world.
-It is geothermal spa where guests relax in seawater heated by Mother Nature.
-Well trained staff will escort you gently in the Blue Lagoon.
+It is a geothermal spa where guests relax in seawater heated by Mother Nature.
+Well-trained staff will escort you gently to the Blue Lagoon.
 After enjoying the warm bath and the saunas you will have a delicious lunch at the LAVA restaurant right by the lagoon.

-From the Blue Lagoon it is a 1.5 hour drive to Þingvellir, the first Parliament in the world which the locals Icelanders started after years of conflict.
-Here both the locals and foreign Vikings came once a year, contests were hold and no one was allowed to have any kind of dispute at Þingvellir while this ceremony were held.
+From the Blue Lagoon, it is a 1.5-hour drive to Þingvellir, the first Parliament in the world which the local Icelanders started after years of conflict.
+Here both the locals and foreign Vikings came once a year, contests were held and no one was allowed to have any kind of dispute at Þingvellir while this ceremony was held.
 It is protected by UNESCO.
-Truly stunning landscape which was all under ice 1000s of years ago.
+The truly stunning landscape was all under ice 1000s of years ago.

 Then back in the car for another hour until arriving at the Great Geysir, a natural hot spring area.
 Great Geysir blows hot mineral water which is about 350 degrees hot underground, but goes through cold water on the way up; it’s a truly amazing show.

 It takes another 20 minutes on the road to get to the Gullfoss Waterfall, Iceland’s biggest and one of the most popular attractions.
 It is a beautiful scene.
 About a kilometer above the falls, the Hvítá River turns sharply to the left and flows down into a wide curved three-step “staircase” and then abruptly plunges in two stages into a deep crevice.